Teens Thinking About Babysitting this summer?

 • FBI Fingerprinting (if a PA resident <10 years)

-✅ First two are FREE for volunteers!
+✅ The first two are free for volunteers!

-https://www.compass.dhs.pa.gov/cwis - Childline Backround Check
+https://www.compass.dhs.pa.gov/cwis - Childline Background Check

-https://epatch.pa.gov/home - State Police Backround Check
+https://epatch.pa.gov/home - State Police Background Check

 7️⃣ What Is Child Neglect?

-Neglect = failure to provide essential needs like food, shelter, clothing, supervision, or medical care.
+Neglect = failure to provide essential needs like food, shelter, clothing, supervision, or medical care. it can lead to serious charges—even felonies.

 Be smart.
 Be trained.
 Be ready.

-Whether you're a parent, sitter, or volunteer—when it comes to kids, safe is always better.
+Whether you're a parent, sitter, or volunteer, when it comes to kids, safe is always better.

 No Comments